Cresswell Cresswell: The divorce court

 In 1858 he was named the first divorce judge-in-ordinary of the new Probate, Divorce and Matrimonial Causes Court which replaced the jurisdiction of the ecclesiastical courts and created the remedy of civil divorce.
 He was reputedly offered a peerage at the time but declined.
 He did, however, become a privy councillor.
 Appointed with bipartisan support, such was the sensitivity of the office, there was some disquiet that a notoriously bad-tempered, confirmed bachelor had been appointed in such a role but Cresswell succeeded superbly in establishing tone, procedure and practice.

 The new law increased petitions for divorce one hundredfold and there were fears of chaos but Cresswell took a managerial role in regulating the new flood of litigation.
 He showed great sensitivity in dealing with genuine grievances but upheld the sanctity of marriage and was capable of being severe when necessary.
 However, he was also instrumental in moving the legal view of marriage from that based on a sacrament to that based on contract.
 He worked with colossal speed and energy, deciding over one thousand cases in six years, only one of which was reversed on appeal.
 He achieved some public fame and huge respect popularly being held as representing the five million married women of Britain.
 His activities in this field are referred to in Anthony Trollope's Framley Parsonage; "most marriages are fairly happy, in spite of Sir Cresswell Cresswell".

 Death

-Cresswell died in office, from complications after a fall from his horse in London, and was buried in Kensal Green Cemetery.
+Cresswell died in office, from complications after a fall from his horse in Constitution Hill, London, and was buried in Kensal Green Cemetery.
 He was unmarried and had no children so he left his considerable fortune of £35,000 (£2.8 million at 2003 prices) to charity.